frenetic-be/d3lines/API.md

 ## <a name="plot"></a>d3lines.plot(svg[, options])

-Creates a plot and appends it to the `svg` tag. `svg` should be a D3 selection.
+Creates a plot and appends it to the `svg` tag. `svg` should be a D3 selection object.

 For example, if you have an `svg` tag with the ID "main-svg":